kikitux/sample-app-kotlin-jvm/README.md

 - run the optional vagrant script `vagrant provision --provision-with datadog`

 this will setup datadog, and will also install [cx_Oracle](https://oracle.github.io/python-cx_Oracle) python driver

+if everything went fine, you should be able to check the dashboard for your [xe vm](https://app.datadoghq.com/dash/host_name/xe?page=0&live=4h) in the [datadog dashboard](https://app.datadoghq.com)

 # general info